 6. How would you describe your Bridal style?

-For our legal ceremony I went very me in a organza puff sleeve dress with floral embroidery.
+For our legal ceremony, I went very me in an organza puff sleeve dress with floral embroidery.
 It seemed to work really well for the slightly smaller occasion.
-For our outdoors blessing and party I went a little more traditional and classic.
-Of course there was a signature bow at the back of the dress.
+For our outdoors blessing and party, I went a little more traditional and classic.
+Of course, there was a signature bow at the back of the dress.

 7. Did you wear a headband or headpiece on your wedding day?